SeLub/chat-app/README.md

 11. Monitor your usage with real-time statistics in the right panel
 12. Use the menu to save, load, or export conversations
 13. Return to your working conversation after loading saved ones (preserves your progress)
+14. Navigate through your conversation using the Questions panel (shows Q1, Q2, etc. with model names)
-14. Access the Dashboard to manage all saved conversations with search, bulk operations, and statistics
+15. Access the Dashboard to manage all saved conversations with search, bulk operations, and statistics
-15. Your current conversation auto-saves and restores on page reload
+16. Your current conversation auto-saves and restores on page reload

 ## Features in Detail